-From 1971 to 1983, serial killer Robert Hansen murdered at least 17 women in Anchorage, Alaska.
-Known as the “Butcher Baker”, Hansen would kidnap women, assault them, and fly them to remote areas in the Alaskan wilderness.
-There, he would hunt them down with a rifle.
-Hansen’s murder spree surely would have continued, had it not been for Cindy Paulson.
+From 1971 to 1983, serial killer Robert Hansen murdered at least 17 women in Anchorage, AK.
+Known as the “Butcher Baker”, Hansen kidnapped and assaulted women before flying them to remote areas in the Alaskan wilderness in his private plane.
+There, he hunted them down with a rifle.
+Hansen’s unabated murder spree surely would have continued, had it not been for Cindy Paulson’s escape.

 Robert Hansen Picks Up Cindy Paulson in His Car

-Cindy Paulson was a 17-year-old dancer and sex worker in Anchorage.
-When Hansen drove up to Paulson in his car, she agreed to get in.
+Cindy Paulson was a 17-year-old dancer and sex worker living in Anchorage with her mother.
+When Hansen drove up to Paulson and propositioned her, she agreed to get into his car.
 Once inside, Hansen pulled a gun on her and placed her in handcuffs.
-Hansen then drove to his home, and sexually assaulted and tortured Paulson.

-Some time later, Hansen began showing her his large collection of hunting trophies.
-Paulson was able to read his real name on these awards, and she says it was at this moment that she realized he was going to kill her.
+Some time after the assault, Hansen began showing her his large collection of hunting trophies.
+He originally told the teen that his name was Don, but Cindy Paulson could read his real name listed on these awards.
+She said it was at this moment that she realized he was going to kill her because she now knew his true identity.
 So, she resolved to try and escape, if the chance ever arose.

-After he left the car to load his plane, Paulson threw her body into the driver’s seat and opened the door.
+After he left the car to load his plane, Cindy Paulson threw her body into the driver’s seat and opened the door.
 No shoes on and hands cuffed, she sprinted for the nearest street.
 Hansen turned around, and saw her escape.
 He then gave chase, yelling all the while, but Paulson ran onto Fifth Avenue at about 5 AM.
-To her relief, a passing driver took one look at her and pulled over.
+To her relief, a passing driver in a pick up truck took one look at her and pulled over.

-After a five-hour ordeal, Paulson was finally out of Hansen’s grasp.
-She asked the driver to take her to the motel where her boyfriend was staying.
+After a five-hour ordeal, Paulson was freed from Hansen’s grasp.
+She asked the driver to take her to a nearby motel where her boyfriend was staying.

-Back at the motel, Cindy Paulson, still in handcuffs, got a hold of her boyfriend at the front desk.
+Back at the motel, Cindy Paulson, still in handcuffs, got a hold of her boyfriend over the phone at the front desk.
 It was at that point that an employee made a call to the Anchorage Police Department.

 How Paulson Helped Anchorage Police Identify Hansen

-When police arrived, Paulson provided a highly detailed account of her ordeal, including information about Hansen’s car, the street his home was on, and even small details about the gun used against her.
+When police arrived, Paulson provided a highly detailed account of her ordeal, including information about Hansen’s car, the interior of his home, the street his home located at, and even small details about the gun he used against her.

-Less than an hour after Paulson escaped Hansen, she was in a police car, headed for the hospital, as is standard protocol for a victim of sexual assault.
+Less than an hour after Cindy Paulson escaped Hansen, she was in a police car, headed for the hospital, as is standard protocol for a victim of sexual assault.
 While en route to the hospital, they drove past the same airfield Paulson had just run away from.
-She remembered which area of the airport that she had escaped from, and what Hansen’s plane looked like.
-Paulson then led police to precisely where Hansen’s blue and white plane was still parked.
+She remembered which area of the airport that she had been taken to, and what Hansen’s plane looked like.
+Paulson then led police to precisely where the serial killer’s blue and white plane was still parked.

 Noticing the scene taking place, that same security guard who had written down Hansen’s license plate flagged down these officers and shared his information.
-Using these details from Hansen’s car and the plane’s registration, Anchorage police contacted the FAA for final confirmation.
+Using these details from Hansen’s car and the plane’s registration, Anchorage police contacted the Federal Aviation Administration (FAA) for final confirmation.

-As officers pulled into the hospital, they got the call that the registration of the car and plane matched that of Robert C. Hansen.
+As officers pulled into the hospital, they received a call that the registration for both the car and plane matched that of Robert C. Hansen.

 Cindy Paulson Now